elastic/testing-genai-applications/README.md

 <details>
 <summary>Elastic Stack</summary>

 Elastic Stack is an open-source search platform.
-Its APM Server is compatible with OpenTelemetry Collector; Kibana can visualize logs, metrics and traces.
+Elastic Distribution of OpenTelemetry (EDOT) Collector receives logs, metrics and traces and Kibana visualizes them.

-To use a local Elastic Stack with APM server, append [.env.otel.elastic](.env.otel.elastic) to your `.env` file like this:
+To use a local Elastic Stack with EDOT Collector, append [.env.otel.elastic](.env.otel.elastic) to your `.env` file like this:
 ```bash
 cat .env.otel.elastic >> .env